truenas/middleware/docs/userguide/README.md

 sphinx-build -b singlehtml . _build
 ```

-To build a local PDF, run this command TWICE and ignore its error messages:
+To build a PDF version of the userguide you will need a few extra packages:

+- print/tex-formats (this will pull in a LOT of dependencies)
+- print/tex-dvipsk
+- devel/gmake

+Run this command TWICE to build the PDF:
 ```
 yes '' | gmake latexpdf
-yes '' | gmake latexpdf
 ```
+When finished running the second time, you will find the PDF in _build/latex/FreeNAS.pdf.

 To build a local EPUB, run this command: